SpencerPros/Multi-Area-OSPF-Project/README.md

   * I made the default gateway on Host 2 the IP address of the Fa0/0 interface on R4 since thats the first interface Host 2 will hit when trying to communicate outside its subnet.

+**Routers**
+* For routers I will show how to implement the IP address on port Fa0/0 on R1 but this method can be used to apply the ip address and subnet mask onto each routers ports